-A link exchange happens when two website owners or webmasters come to an agreement to post each-others’ links on their respective publications.
+A link exchange happens when two website owners or webmasters come to an agreement to post each other's links in their respective publications.
 Although this used to be common practice in order to improve SEO, the current efficiency of the process is under question.

 What is a Link Exchange?

 A link exchange is the process through which a website owner agrees to post a link to another website, in exchange for the owner of that website doing the same for a link of the initial website owners’ choice.
-The purpose of this exchange between webmasters is, most of the time, that of increasing the domain authority of both websites involved.
-A secondary benefit can be that of getting an additional source of referral traffic.
+The purpose of this exchange between webmasters is, most of the time, to increase the domain authority of both websites involved.
+A secondary benefit can be getting an additional source of referral traffic.

 The placement of the links and other details surrounding the exchange are entirely based on the negotiation between the two parties involved.
 There is no rule that governs link exchanges.

 On the other hand, there is little to no interest at all for a website with high authority to accept a link exchange with one that belongs to a domain with lower authority.
-This is why link exchange is more likely to happen between websites that are more or less on the same level in terms of authority.
-That in itself may raise the question if this sort of linking is beneficial.
+This is why a link exchange is more likely to happen between websites that are more or less on the same level in terms of authority.
+That, in and of itself, may raise the question if this sort of linking is beneficial.